ShayanJaffar/truck-loader/README.md

 This program loads cargo into the trailer.
 The cargo shapes and names are given below.
 Your program will accept a cargo shape and x-axis location in a series of records in the form: “3O,9I,0J”.
-Cargo is loaded straight in from the open end (top) to the empty end (boƩom).
+Cargo is loaded straight in from the open end (top) to the empty end (bottom).
 The cargo cannot be rotated, and it does not move on the x-axis.